Premium Lens Implants in Hoffman Estates, IL

 Sullivan Ostoich Eye Center in Hoffman Estates, IL offers the following kinds of intraocular lenses:

 Most cataract surgeries are performed on patients between the ages of 65 and 85, where patients likely face a blend of nearsightedness and farsightedness.
 In general, a person with presbyopia or farsightedness corrects their vision through either wearing progressive lenses or multifocal contact lenses.

-The most recently approved premium IOL is the Symfony Extended Range IOL.
-The Symfony is designed to correct distance vision, newspaper reading and middle distance without the need for glasses.
-However, some reading eyeglasses are necessary for ‘medicine bottle’ size tiny print.
-In addition, the Symfony IOL has a Toric version which corrects for astigmatism, enabling many patients to enjoy the benefits of IOL.
+The most recently approved premium IOL is the PanOptix IOL.
+The PanOptix is designed to correct distance vision, newspaper reading and middle distance without the need for glasses.
+However, some reading eyeglasses may be necessary for ‘medicine bottle’ size tiny print.
+In addition, the PanOptix IOL has a Toric version which corrects for astigmatism, enabling many patients to enjoy the benefits of IOL.

 The Toric IOL is designed to correct astigmatism.
 If a patient has a cornea shaped like the side of a football (as opposed to like a baseball), the standard IOL will not be able to correct the vision totally and the patient may need to wear glasses after cataract surgery.
 The Toric IOL corrects this condition and the patients only need readers after surgery.

 Discuss your options with the eye doctor during your surgical consult.